 During and at the end of the financial year, no director was interested in any contract of significance in relation to the Company's business other than service contracts.
-Insurance in respect of directors and officers is maintained by the WPD Group's ultimate parent, PPL Corporation.
-The insurance is third party qualifying insurance and is subject to the conditions set out in the Companies Acts and remains in force at the date of signing the Directors' report.
+Insurance in respect of directors and officers is maintained by WPD's ultimate parent, PPL Corporation.
+The insurance is third party qualifying insurance and is subject to the conditions set out in the companies acts and remains in force at the date of signing the Annual Report and Financial Statements.

-Statement of disclosure to independent auditor
+Statement of disclosure to auditor